Last updated 22nd March, 2023

-All you need to know about the installation of loft lights, including costs of installation, labour and time frames.
+This guide covers all you need to know about the installation of loft lights, including costs of installation, labour and time frames.
+On average, your loft lighting costs will set you back around £150.

 The cost of single a loft light is typically around £10-£20, with the requirement also for a switch (£10-£15 for good quality) and a variable wiring length varying per property.
 If the property has any other factors that could require additional material or equipment, this could increase the costs accordingly.